changrita1114/sqlalchemy-challenge/README.md

     * The TOBS was filtered by the station with the highest number of observations.
     * The results as a histogram was plotted with bins=12.
 ### Step 2 - Climate App
-A Flask API was designed based on the queries which havd developed above. [(Flask APP link)](https://github.com/changrita1114/sqlalchemy-challenge/blob/main/app.py)
+A Flask API was designed based on the queries which had been developed above. [(Flask APP link)](https://github.com/changrita1114/sqlalchemy-challenge/blob/main/app.py)
 * Flask was used to create the routes.
 #### Routes
 * `/`